How To Pick A Good Watermelon

 Tip #4: Get the Heaviest One for Its Size

-This applies to pretty much all produce, but you want to pick the watermelon that is the heaviest one for its size.
-That means there’s more water in it.
+This applies to pretty much all produce, but you want to pick a heavy watermelon, meaning the one that is the heaviest for its size.
+That means there’s more water in it, which means a juicy watermelon.

 Tip #5: Check for a Uniform Shape